biocore/qurro/README.md

 selected taxon abundances within samples.

-rankratioviz can be used standalone (as a Python 3 script that generates a HTML/JS/CSS visualization) or as a [QIIME 2](https://qiime2.org/) plugin.
-We're currently focused on restructing the tool's codebase, so please bear with us as we make these enhancements available.
+rankratioviz can be used standalone (as a Python 3 script that generates a HTML/JS/CSS visualization) or as a [QIIME 2](https://qiime2.org/) plugin. **We're currently focused on restructuring the tool's codebase, so please bear with us as we make these enhancements available.**

 rankratioviz is still being developed, so backwards-incompatible changes might occur.
 If you have any questions, feel free to contact the development team at